victorquinn/memcache-plus/docs/set.md

     });
 ```

+### Arguments

+`set()` requires 2 arguments and could have up to 4.

+The first is always the key and must be a string.
-Set takes 2 arguments, the key and the value and it returns a Promise.
+The second is always the value and must be a string.
+The third is optional and could be either: (1) a ttl for this key (2) an options object or (3) a callback
+The fourth is only present if there is a third argument for ttl or options and a callback is provided.

+### Key and Value must be strings

 Both the key and the value must be [strings](misc.md).
 So if you would like to set an
 Object as a value, you must stringify it first: